Audrey Hunt, author of "Anyone Can Sing," teaches us how to connect with our singing voice using the Ragdoll position.

-Those who think they can't are usually right.
+Those who think they can't usually are right.
 Our mind is the most powerful tool we possess.
-We should be very careful about what we feed into it.
-We can convince ourselves of many beliefs including the notion that we can't sing well.
+We should be cautious about what we feed into it.
+We can convince ourselves of many beliefs, including the notion that we can't sing well.

-Our creator did not install a perfect singing system in us just to have us not use it and deny our singing ability.
+Our creator did not install a perfect singing system to prevent us from using it and deny our singing ability.
 We all have it, but some of us never learn how to use it.
 If your singing is not all that it should be, and you have a desire to sing, it's high time you learn how to use it.

 This tutorial helps you get started.
 A qualified vocal instructor with years of experience and a passion for teaching can take you even further.

-But, you absolutely must develop a more positive attitude about your own present ability to sing.
+But, you absolutely must develop a more positive attitude about your present ability to sing.
 Try to ignore all negative comments that others may throw at you.
 What do they know?
 They may be judging your singing based on their favorite recording star.
 Chances are they know little to nothing about the human voice and how it works.

-Those who do have an educated understanding about vocalizing will rarely ever put you down when you sing.
+Those who do have an educated understanding of vocalizing will rarely ever put you down when you sing.
 Stop putting yourself down as well.
 Begin experimenting with some of the exercises I provide for you, such as the "Speaking Vocal Exercise" coming up next.

 A Lesson for Styling Your Voice

 - The first vocal sound you ever made was in the form of a cry.
 You announced your arrival into this world with a confident, assertive sound using your complete set of vocal tools.
 You had no fear and could have cared less about what anyone thought about your crying.

-From this moment on, do not allow rejection or criticism, in any form, discourage you from claiming your birthright to sing.
+- From this moment on, do not allow rejection or criticism, in any form, to discourage you from claiming your birthright to sing.
 Don't settle for "where you are" or rationalize that it just isn't "meant to be."